Overview of high-density QCD studies with the CMS experiment at the LHC: Bulk properties and novel phenomena

 In order to further study the system size dependence of particle density distributions, we have measured \dnchdeta\ values in the smaller \XeXe system~\cite{CMS:2019gzk}.
 The per-participant multiplicities for \XeXe and \PbPb collisions with similar \npartave, and consequently corresponding to different centrality classes, are inconsistent in the two collision systems, as shown in Fig.~\ref{fig:dNdetaNpart} (left).
 This is most apparent for $\npartave \approx 236$.
 However, as shown in Fig.~\ref{fig:dNdetaNpart} (right), where $\npartave/2A$ is used as a proxy for centrality, the per-participant charged-hadron multiplicities for different colliding nuclei are equal within uncertainties when the geometry (centrality) and energy of the compared systems are the same.
 This mirrors a lower-energy result obtained at RHIC that the particle production is dependent on the collision geometry in addition to the system size and collision energy~\cite{Alver:2007aa}.

 Figure~\ref{fig:dNdetaFit} shows the dependence on the center-of-mass energy per nucleon pair \rootsNN of the charged-particle multiplicities (left panel) at midrapidity ($\eta=0$).
 The \AonA results from CMS, ALICE~\cite{Aamodt:2010cz}, PHENIX~\cite{Adler:2004zn}, and PHOBOS~\cite{Alver:2010ck}, and the non-single-diffractive~(NSD) \pp results (excluding events with significantly high particle density on one rapidity side only) from CMS~\cite{Khachatryan:2010us, Khachatryan:2010xs}, ALICE~\cite{Aamodt:2010ft}, UA5~\cite{Alner:1986xu}, and UA1~\cite{Albajar:1989an} experiments, are shown.
 The dependence is modeled by a power-law function $a + {s^n_{_{\mathrm{NN}}}}$, with observed value $n = 0.13$ for \PbPb and $n = 0.10$ for NSD \pp events.
 This shows that the multiplicity increases more rapidly with the center-of-mass energy than the logarithmic dependence used to describe data up to $\sqrtsNN = 200\GeV$~\cite{Adler:2004zn}.
 A similar study has been performed for the transverse energy distribution (right panel), where $n \approx 0.2$, showing that the transverse energy density increases faster with collision energy than the charged-particle multiplicity.
 Furthermore, for the 5\% most central collisions, CMS has measured the transverse energy per charged-particle at $\eta=0$ of $1.25 \pm 0.08\GeV$ at $\rootsNN= 2.76\TeV$.
 The corresponding value at $\rootsNN = 200\GeV$ was found to be $0.88 \pm 0.07\GeV$~\cite{Adler:2004zn}, indicating a significant increase of transverse energy per particle at the higher beam energy.
+This increase reflects a higher initial energy density at the LHC, compared to RHIC, as transverse energy is closely related to the energy deposited in the medium.